 How much does it cost to meet with a Michigan dog bite attorney?

 At Muth Law, part of our promise is to to help you get your life back together after a devastating injury.
 That's why you'll never pay an attorney fee unless we recover money for you.

 Of course, we're focused on maximizing your financial recovery after a serious dog bite injury.
 But we also understand that success is about more than just the outcome of your case - it means peace of mind for you and your family.
 And many times, that's about more than just money.

 Our clients are often concerned about what will happen to the dog after it bites someone, especially when the dog is owned by a friend or family member.
 Usually, the answer to this question is up to you.
 If you wish, the attorneys at Muth Law can file a dangerous animal complaint.
 The case will be heard by a local judge who will determine whether the animal should be put down.
 If you do not want to file a dangerous animal complaint, you are not required to.

-If you have questions about a dog bite injury, contact us today to schedule a free, no obligation consultation with our experienced Michigan dog bite attorneys.
+If you have questions about a dog bite injury, contact our Ann Arbor office today to schedule a free, no obligation consultation with our experienced Michigan dog bite attorneys.
 We'll listen as you tell us about your case, and we'll answer your questions based on more than 35 years practicing personal injury law.

 Call Muth Law, P.C. at 734-481-8800, email us at Info@muthlawpc.com, or complete our online form.
 We look forward to helping you and your family.